 Debt-to-income ratio:

 The debt-to-income ratio (DTI) is the ratio of a borrower’s total monthly debt payments to their gross monthly income.
-To qualify for a jumbo loan, rustlers generally require a DTI ratio of 43% or lower, but some lenders offer jumbo loans with higher DTI ratios.
+Rustlers generally require a DTI ratio of 43% or lower to qualify for a jumbo loan, but some lenders offer jumbo loans with higher DTI ratios.

 Employment and income verification: